nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator REST API

-The operator has a REST API accessible on port 4444 by default.
+The operator has a REST API which is exposed on port 4444 by default using HTTPS protocol and it requires client authentication based on SSL certificate (see instructions for generating SSL certificates).

 The API provides information about the status of the resources, metrics of the clusters and jobs, and more:

     http://localhost:4444/cluster/<name>/status